-Clause Requirement Document Reference Construction n Environmental Management Framework 1 3.3 (a) Principal Contractors are required to prepare and implement a Construction Environmental Management Plan (CEMP) relevant to the scale and nature of their scope of works.
+Clause Requirement Document Reference Construction Construction Environmental Management Framework 3.3 (a) Principal Contractors are required to prepare and implement a Construction Environmental Management Plan (CEMP) relevant to the scale and nature of their scope of works.
 The CEMP shall comprise of a main CEMP document, issue specific Sub-plans, activity specific procedures and site based control maps.
 The CEMP shall illustrate the relationship between other plans required by the contract, in particular those that relate to design management.
 This Plan 3.3 (b) Depending on the scope and scale of the works, TfNSW may decide to streamline the CEMP and Sub-plan requirements.
 For example, depending on the risk associated with particular environmental issues it may be appropriate to remove the need for a sub plan, or replace with a procedure as part of the CEMP.
 Section 1.2 Refer to the Sydenham to Bankstown Staging Report 3.3 (c) The CEMP will cover the requirements of the relevant planning approval documentation, the conditions of all other permits and licences, the Principal Contractor's corporate EMS, the environmental provisions of the contract documentation and this Construction Environmental Management Framework.
-Section 2 This Plan 3.3 (d) As a minimum the CEMP will: (i) Include a contract specific environmental policy; Section 1.3 and Appendix D (ii) Include a description of activities to be undertaken during Construction; Section 1.1 (iii) For each plan under the CEMP include a matrix of the relevant Conditions of Approval or Consent referencing where each requirement is addressed; Refer to relevant Sub- plan (iv) For each plan under the CEMP, set objectives and targets, and identify measurable key performance indicators in relation to these; Section 1.5 and relevant Sub-plans (v) For each role that has environmental accountabilities or responsibilities, including key personnel, provide a tabulated description of the authority and roles of key personnel, lines of responsibility and communication, minimum skill level requirements and their interface with overall project organisation structure; Section 3.3 (vi) Assign the responsibility for the implementation of the CEMP to the Environment Manager, who will have appropriate experience.
-The Principal Contractor's Project Director will be accountable for the implementation of the CEMP; Section 3.3
+Section 2 This Plan 3.3 (d) As a minimum the CEMP will: (i) Include a contract specific environmental policy; Section 1.3 and Appendix D (ii) Include a description of activities to be undertaken during Construction; Section 1.1 (iii) For each plan under the CEMP include a matrix of the relevant Conditions of Approval or Consent referencing where each requirement is addressed; Refer to relevant Sub- plan (iv) For each plan under the CEMP, set objectives and targets, and identify measurable key performance indicators in relation to these; Section 1.4 and relevant Sub-plans (v) For each role that has environmental accountabilities or responsibilities, including key personnel, provide a tabulated description of the authority and roles of key personnel, lines of responsibility and communication, minimum skill level requirements and their interface with overall project organisation structure; Section 3.3 (vi) Assign the responsibility for the implementation of the CEMP to the Environment Manager, who will have appropriate experience.
+The Principal Contractor's Project Director will be accountable for the implementation of the CEMP; Section 3.3 (vii) Identify communication requirements, including liaison with stakeholders and the community; Overarching Sydney Metro Community Communication Strategy sydney METRO